 There are plenty of restaurants and pubs in the Town and neighbouring villages.
-In addition, there are two fish and chip shops, a pasty shop, Chinese takeaway, and an Indian restaurant/takeaway.
+In addition, there are three fish and chip shops, a pasty shop, Chinese takeaway, and an Indian restaurant/takeaway.

 Nearby, New Quay Honey Farm is the largest bee farm in Wales with a live bee exhibition and shop for honey, mead and beeswax.